 Currently, the company Bethesda Softworks is not publicly traded, nor is its parent company, ZeniMax Media.

-The closest way to invest in Bethesda at this time is by investing in Microsoft, as they purchased ZeniMax Media in March of 2021.
+The closest way to invest in Bethesda at this time is by investing in Microsoft, as it purchased ZeniMax Media in March of 2021.

-If their prior success through obtaining funding via investors remains high, it is unlikely that Bethesda will have an Initial Public Offering (IPO) any time soon.
+If its prior success through obtaining funding via investors remains high, it is unlikely that Bethesda will have an Initial Public Offering (IPO) any time soon.

-Bethesda is currently owned by ZeniMax Media, who in turn is now owned by Microsoft and has been made a division of the Xbox Game Studios.
+Bethesda is currently owned by ZeniMax Media, which in turn is now owned by Microsoft and has been made a division of the Xbox Game Studios.

-While there are several layers to the ownership of Bethesda Softworks, it is safe to say that the true owner is now Microsoft as they’ll be in charge of the overall development from this point forward.
+While there are several layers to the ownership of Bethesda Softworks, it’s safe to say that the true owner is now Microsoft, as it is in charge of the overall development from this point forward.

 Bethesda Stock Price?

 Bethesda Softworks is currently a privately traded company, with no IPO scheduled in the near future.

 The company’s ability to fund its own endeavors through the support of investors has prevented them from going public

 Therefore, we do not currently have a Bethesda stock price available to us, as the company shows no signs of wanting to change its private status.